Skip to content

 What Is Wrong with Trump Accounts?

 Trump Accounts add another layer to an already overcomplicated savings account system in the United States.
-The tax code provides for at least 11 tax-advantaged savings vehicles, each with different rules, limitations, and regulations.
+The tax code provides for at least 11 different tax-advantaged savings vehicles, each with different rules, limitations, and regulations.
 The addition of the Trump Accounts would further complicate savings for taxpayers who would have to keep track of yet another account.
 Additionally, the Treasury Department and IRS, which are already bogged down with administering the existing plethora of savings accounts, would be forced to administer yet another account.

 Savings VehicleTax on Deposits?Tax on Withdrawals?Eligible ExpensesConditions on Withdrawals